 Our amended and restated articles of incorporation provide that the Board of Directors be divided into three classes with each class serving a staggered three-year term.
 The term of Class I directors expired at our 2018 annual meeting, the term of Class II directors expired at our 2016 annual meeting, and the term of Class III directors expired at our 2017 annual meeting.
 Andrew Glashow serves as the sole member of Class I, Frank Koretsky serves as the sole member of Class II and Jeffrey Binder serves as the sole member of Class III.
 We did not hold a 2015, 2016, 2017 or 2018 annual meeting due to our desire to conserve cash and focus on financing the Company.
 As a result, all of our directors are continuing to serve as directors because their successors have not been elected.
 We anticipate that we will hold an annual meeting 2019 to elect directors.
 Executive officers are appointed by the Board of Directors and serve at its pleasure.
-None of our directors is independent, as that term is defined by the SEC.
+None of our directors is independent, as that term is defined by Nasdaq rules.
+None of our directors is a financial expert, as that term is defined by the SEC.
 To date, the directors and executive officers of the Company, their ages, positions held, and duration as such, are as follows: